-This module provides functions to be used with the sanity_patterns and perf_patterns.
+This module provides functions to be used with the sanity_patterns and :attr'perf_patterns <re-frame.core.pipeline.RegressionTest.perf_patterns>'.
 The key characteristic of these functions is that they are not executed the time they are called.
-Instead they are evaluated at a later point by the framework (inside the RegressionTest.check_sanity() and RegressionTest.check_performance() methods).
+Instead they are evaluated at a later point by the framework (inside the check_sanity and check_performance methods).
 Any sanity function may be evaluated either explicitly or implicitly.